github/opensource.guide/_articles/starting-a-project.md

   </p>
 </aside>

 As your project grows, your community may need more than just code from you.
-Responding to issues, reviewing code, and evangelizing your project are all important tasks in an open source project.
+Responding to issues, reviewing code, and evangelizing your project are all important tasks in an open-source project.

 While the amount of time you spend on non-coding tasks will depend on the size and scope of your project, you should be prepared as a maintainer to address them yourself or find someone to help you.